m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     fast enough.

-    If multiple cells and the row all have an Expiration Date, then we use the smallest one to add this row to the Expiration Index.
+    If multiple cells and the row all have an Expiration Date, then we use the smallest one as the key to add this row to the Expiration Index.

     _Note: In Cassandra, this feature uses a TTL.
 However, a TTL is definitely annoying in this case since it can change depending on